 What are the signs of poisoning?

-The signs of poisoning can vary - drooling, repeated vomiting, diarrhea, abdominal pain, suddenly collapse, excessive irritation (red, swollen, blistering or raw) of the skin, the mouth or throat.
+The signs of poisoning can vary - drooling, repeated vomiting, diarrhea, abdominal pain, sudden collapse, excessive irritation (red, swollen, blistering, or raw) of the skin, the mouth, or throat.

 It’s more common for plants to cause skin irritation in cats than to poison them.
 Contact with the leaves, stems, or sap of certain plants can cause rashes and hypersensitivity to sunlight resulting in sunburn.
 In cats, these plants can cause blistering or itching of the mouth and gums.
 Sneezing and eye problems can also be caused by contact with these plants.

 What to do?

 You should contact your veterinary surgeon immediately if your cat is showing signs of poisoning.
 If you see your cat eat something that you suspect to be poisonous, don’t attempt to make it vomit.
 Take your cat to the vet with a sample of the plant or, even better, a plant label.
 Make a note of the time of eating and any symptoms.
 Several days may pass between the ingestion of the undesirable material and the effects.

 How to prevent poisoning in cats?